Anner-deJong/MATLAB-MLP-not-recommended/README.md

 # MATLAB MultiLayer Perceptron (MLP)-not recommended

-A simple, low level, unfinished implementation of the MLP type Neural Network algorithm with gradient descent. <br>
+An old, simple, low level, unfinished implementation of the MLP type Neural Network algorithm with gradient descent. <br>
 This code is NOT recommended for general, straightforward usage.
 Matlab comes with a much more efficient MLP implementation.

 This code is useful for understanding the MLP algorithm, as well as a basis for creating your own specially designed (low-level) MLP.